 - The amount of seating in the lower and main levels of the Bennett Campus Center will be reduced by roughly 50% to encourage physical distancing.

-- Since in-person gatherings of no more than 25 or 50 (depending on health and safety guidelines) will be allowed, the fun programs, events, and activities offered throughout the semester will require students to sign up and reserve spots rather than simply showing up for the event.
-However, these same events will be offered multiple times to give more students the opportunity to participate.
+- We will continue to follow campus and Nashville safety guidelines to determine the number of people that can attend in-person activities.
+The fun programs, events, and activities offered throughout the semester will continue to require students to sign up and reserve spots rather than simply showing up for the event.
+These same events will continue to be offered multiple times to give more students the opportunity to participate.
 All events coordinated through Community Life will follow appropriate physical distancing and face covering protocols.

 Like every year, there are required immunizations for the health and wellbeing of you and our community.
 Documentation of required immunizations is mandatory PRIOR to your arrival to campus.
+If you already submitted this information in the fall you will have met this requirement, all first time Lipscomb students in the spring of 2021 will need to submit this documentation .
 You can review the required immunizations for the general Lipscomb student population on the Health Center web page.
 Please note that some programs may have additional requirements, especially within the health sciences programs.

 Locations where you can generally receive the required immunizations include your personal physician’s office or a local health department (generally for a reduced fee or even free in some locations).
 If you have not provided immunization documentation, once you arrive on campus you will be required to go to Lipscomb University Health Services where you may receive the required vaccinations for a fee.
 Students who do not submit evidence of the required immunizations will receive a medical hold on their student account that may limit their ability to register for or attend classes and delay approval for moving into campus housing.
 The medical hold will be removed once evidence of the required vaccinations has been submitted to Health Services.

-The Bisons Student Care Plan will activate if a student needs to self-isolate or quarantine due to COVID-19 and will be administered by the student care coordinator in the Office of Student Wellbeing.
-The student care coordinator will contact each student who is in self-isolation to determine the level of services desired and needed.
-Basic services provided will include regular check-ins with students in isolation, assisting with student needs during isolation, and continued access to medical and mental health professionals.
+The Bisons Student Care Plan will activate if a student needs to self-isolate or quarantine on campus due to COVID-19 and will be administered by the student care coordinator in the Office of Student Wellbeing.
+The student care coordinator will contact each student who is in self-isolation or quarantine to determine the level of services desired and needed.
+Basic services provided will include regular check-ins with students in isolation/quarantine, assisting with student needs, and continued access to medical and mental health professionals.